 By pairing a signal with a sound, a youngster gets phonemic information firmly implanted in their brain.
 In less than two weeks, they've learned the letter sounds.
 Then, they're ready to confidently move forward, forming consonant-vowel-consonant words like bat, fog, tan, and ham.
 Instead of it being a year-long ordeal, learning the sounds is mastered in a quick and efficient way.

 I do and I understand.

-- Zoo-phonics presents information in an age-appropriate way, moving from the concrete (26 zoo animals depicted on large cards) to the abstract (sounds represented by letters of the alphabet).
+- It presents information in an age-appropriate way, moving from the concrete (26 zoo animals depicted on large cards) to the abstract (sounds represented by letters of the alphabet).

-- Zoo-phonics teaches the lower case letters first because those make up most reading material, not capital letters.
+- It teaches the lower case letters first because they make up the vast majority of what we see in print.

-- Contrary to what some believe, the English language is regular and predictable.
-Three-fourths of our most commonly used words in English have regular spellings.
-Zoo-phonics helps children see and understand the patterns in our language.
+- The English language is regular and predictable and Zoo-phonics capitalizes on that.
+Three-fourths of our most commonly used words have regular spellings.
+Zoo-phonics is effective because it helps children see and understand the patterns in our language.

 - By doing a body movement or “signal” for each animal, children secure the phonemic information in their memories.